EmilDohne/compressed-image/README.md

 #include <compress/image.h>

 auto image = compressed::image<uint8_t>::read("/some/file/path");
-auto channel_r = image.channel("R"); // could also get it via image.channel(0)
+// Retrieve the red channel from the image auto channel_r = image.channel("R"); // could also get it via image.channel(0)

 // Iterate over the chunks in the channel, this will decompress the